 - The development is affected by the Brisbane River Flood Planning Area 5.
-Refer to Figure 3 below, with the ROL plan from Wolter Consulting Group dated 07/09/2021 overlaid. - BCC's flood awareness mapping identifies that the site is affected by low likelihood and very low likelihood flood events.
+Refer to Figure 3 below.
+It is noted that a earlier ROL plan (dated 07/09/2021) has been overlaid, but the findings are not impacted. - BCC's flood awareness mapping identifies that the site is affected by low likelihood and very low likelihood flood events.
 Refer to Figure 4 below. - The FloodWise Property Report (contained within Appendix 3) for the property prepared by BCC outlines that the site is impacted by the 1% Annual Exceedance Probability (AEP) event to a flood level of 8.3m AHD. - The FloodWise report also identifies that during the January 2011 flood event, the site was impacted to a flood level of 7.8m AHD.